Avenger-class mine countermeasures ship

-Avenger-class mine countermeasures ships are a class of 14 ships constructed for the United States Navy from 1987 to 1994, designed to clear mines from vital waterways.
-The ships have the hull designator MCM.
+The Avenger-class mine countermeasures ships are a class of 14 ships constructed for the United States Navy from 1987 to 1994, designed to clear naval mines from vital waterways.
+The ships have the hull designator MCM (for mine, countermeasure).

-The Avenger-class ships are being replaced by the Freedom and s, as well as other MCM platforms, which use various unmanned air, surface, and undersea vehicles to detect and destroy naval mines at a standoff distance.
+The Avenger-class ships are being replaced by the and s, as well as other MCM platforms, which use unmanned air, surface, and undersea vehicles to detect and destroy naval mines at a standoff distance.

 History

 Background

 In the early 1980s, the U.S. Navy began development of a new mine countermeasures (MCM) force, which included two new classes of ships and minesweeping helicopters.
-The vital importance of a state-of-the-art mine countermeasures force was strongly underscored in the Persian Gulf during the eight years of the Iran–Iraq War, and in Operations Desert Shield and Desert Storm in 1990 and 1991 when Avenger and Guardian conducted MCM operations.
+The vital importance of a state-of-the-art mine countermeasures force was strongly underscored in the Persian Gulf during the eight years of the Iran–Iraq War, and in Operations Desert Shield and Desert Storm in 1990 and 1991 when and conducted MCM operations.

 Avenger-class ships are designed as mine hunter-killers capable of finding, classifying, and destroying moored and bottom mines.
 The last three MCM ships were purchased in 1990, bringing the total to 14 fully deployable, oceangoing Avenger-class ships.
 These ships use sonar and video systems, cable cutters and a mine-detonating device that can be released and detonated by remote control.
 They are also capable of conventional sweeping measures.

 Operations

 As of 2012, eight Avengers were forward-based: four at Sasebo, Japan with standing crews, and four at Manama, Bahrain, with ten ships' companies on rotational deployments.
 In March 2012, the USN announced plans to deploy another four MCMs to Bahrain to counter potential Iranian threats to mine the Strait of Hormuz reflecting increasing tensions between the United States and Iran over the latter's nuclear program.
+The ships in Bahrain were decommissioned by September 2025, with the last four vessels being transported back to the US, specifically to the Philadelphia Inactive Ship Maintenance Facility, on M/V Seaway Hawk in January 2026, shortly before the outbreak of the 2026 Iran war in March.

+By mid April 2026, USS Chief and Pioneer were sent to the Persian Gulf to help with mine clearing in the Strait of Hormuz.